Philadelphia Commercial Real Estate

-The Philadelphia commercial real estate market is among one of the largest in the nation, with nearly 82,000 properties on the books in 2016.
+The Philadelphia commercial real estate market is among one of the largest in the nation.
+The market continues to grow, even after taking a hit with the pandemic.

 While the 2010 U.S. Census reported Philadelphia as the fifth-most populous city with 1,526,000 people, its position was usurped by formerly sixth-place Phoenix (1,445,000 residents in 2010) in 2016 when the government issued its mid-term update.
 Those new numbers reported 11.7 percent growth in the Phoenix population versus just 2.7 percent growth in Philadelphia.
 In raw numbers, that resulted in a population of 1,615,000 for Phoenix and of 1,567,000 for Philadelphia.
 An important factor in this shift is that Phoenix, at 517 square miles in area, is nearly four times (3.85 times) larger than the 134-square-mile City of Brotherly Love.

 Philadelphia also has a history that people from all walks of life can appreciate.
 The city that now bears the name Philadelphia – literally from the Greek “philos” (love or friendship) and “adelphos” (brother) – was known as Shackamaxon by the original residents of the Lenni Lenape Native American Nation.
 As a harbinger of the events that would lead to the creation of the United States of America, Shackamaxon – which itself means “make a chief place” – is where multiple generations of Lenni Lenape “sakima” (chief) or “kitakima” (big or clan chief) received investiture.